Ziyi-Song-Stats/HSP/README.md

 #> [37] 0.8189084 0.9047619 0.8591228 0.8935574 0.9333333 0.8994709 1.0000000 0.8544212 0.9696342 0.9342161 0.8227208 1.0000000
 #> [49] 1.0000000 0.8549114 1.0000000 0.8532491 0.8819444 0.9679634 0.9665831 0.9658994 0.9679634 0.9665831 0.9333333 0.9696342
 ```

+### Codes for alternative methods
+If one is interested in the alternative methods, NoB-LoC and HHDP, please contact with the authors Dr. Juhee Lee at UC Santa Cruz and Dr. Giovanni Rebaudo at University of Torino.